 However, there are some technologies that have succeeded in winning users over more recently.
 Acano and Microsoft have both done something a bit different.

-Acano’s big announcement at this year’s Infocomm has me thinking long and hard about user experience and how important it is to every organization.
+Acano’s big announcement a few years back at Infocomm 2015 made a lot of people reconsider user experience and how important it is to every organization.
 Thus, I’ll use Acano as an example.

 Acano Announces “Dual Home” Technology at Infocomm